anniavd/taskinator/Readme.md

 # Usage
  - When the application is running the user can create his tasks and select the type of task (Print, Web and Mobil).

--The user can drag and drop the task according to the state in which he wishes to put, as well as edit and delete it.
+- The user can drag and drop the task according to the state in which he wishes to put, as well as edit and delete it.

 Image when a user created a task.

  ![screenshot the task](/assets/images/task.jpg)

  Image when a user going to edit a task.

   ![Homepage have a red botton for generator password](/assets/images/edit-task.jpg)

 # License